Understanding the pros and cons of Angular Development

 Model View Controller and Model View ViewModel architecture lay the foundation for a super responsive and fast application.

-Since these are design patterns which stand the test of time and are generally the responsibility of the developer to implement or setup his codebase in this manner, which in cases of large codebases sometimes gets sloppy.
+Since these are design patterns that stand the test of time and are generally the responsibility of the developer to implement or set up his codebase in this manner, which in cases of large codebases sometimes gets sloppy.

 But in angular, all of that is so tightly bound to the architecture that it is very hard to deviate from the best practices.